-Students who wish to apply to the Social Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and three references.
+Students who wish to apply to the Social Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and three references (include their names and contact information at the bottom of your resume).
 These materials will be forwarded to the Attorney General’s Office; students should not apply directly to the Office.
 Each applicant should explain why s/he is interested in this externship in the application, and should rank each Social Justice Division bureau in order of preference.
-Applicants wil be interviewed at the Attorney General’s offices at 120 Broadway, New York, New York.
+Applicants will be interviewed at the Attorney General’s offices at 120 Broadway, New York, New York.

 Security Background Check

 Students selected for the externship will also be required to pass a security background check overseen by the Attorney General’s Legal Recruitment Bureau.
 Students will be provided with additional paperwork relating to this process upon selection for the externship.
 A favorable determination from Legal Recruitment is required before an extern may begin working in the Attorney General’s Office.
 Students accepted for the externship should complete the required paperwork as soon as possible after acceptance into the externship so that final approval from Legal Recruitment can be timely obtained.